Dominican Order: Nuns

 The Dominican nuns were founded by Dominic even before he had established the friars.
 They are contemplatives in the cloistered life.
 The nuns celebrated their 800th anniversary in 2006.
 Some monasteries raise funds for their operations by producing religious articles such as priestly vestments or baking communion wafers.

 Friars

 Friars are male members of the order, and consist of members ordained to the priesthood as well as non-ordained members, known as cooperator brothers.
 Both priests and cooperators participate in a variety of ministries, including preaching, parish assignments, educational ministries, social work, and related fields.
-Dominican life is organized into four pillars that define the order's chrism: prayer, study, community and preaching.
+Dominican life is organized into four pillars that define the order's charism: prayer, study, community and preaching.
 Dominicans are known for their intellectual rigor that informs their preaching, as well as engaging in academic debate with contemporary scholars.
 A significant period of academic study is required prior to taking their Solemn vow of membership.